 This world-first TV picture processing, according to Sony, begins with a scene detection stage to identify and enhance the main focal points and, ultimately, adds a greater sense of depth to the image.
 The XR processor looks at multiple zones and other elements (colour, contrast, texture, depth, detail, etc) of each frame and performs a cross-analysis to work out the most important areas.

 This would sound like so much marketing exaggeration were it not for the hugely impressive performance already put in by the A90J.
-That said, the A80J/A84J lacks its flagship sibling’s fancy heatsink, which is designed to improve panel efficiency and peak brightness, so we’re not expecting an identical picture performance.
+That said, the A80J lacks the fancy heatsink of its A90J sibling (and 2022's A80K and A95K), which is designed to improve panel efficiency and peak brightness, so we’re not expecting an identical picture performance.
 It will be interesting to see where the processing similarities and panel differences intersect.

 While cold tech specs can be important, the user experience matters too, particularly in this generation of smart TVs.
 Sony threw its lot in with Google years ago, with previous TV generations running versions of Android TV.
-The A80J/A84J and its contemporaries get the new Google TV platform, though, which is a significant step forward in terms of presentation and usability.
-That said, the bespoke operating systems offered by Samsung and LG are even nicer to use, and the A80J/A84J’s Google TV-powered recommendation engine is significantly hampered by the fact that it only brings in content from Amazon Prime Video, Disney+, Apple TV and Discovery+.
-Google’s own Chromecast with Google TV integrate Netflix content into the same aggregation feature, so the fact that Sony’s new TVs do not is a bit baffling.
+The A80J and its contemporaries get the new Google TV platform, though, which is a significant step forward in terms of presentation and usability.
+That said, the bespoke operating systems offered by Samsung and LG are even nicer to use, and the A80J's Google TV-powered recommendation engine is significantly hampered by the fact that it brings in content from very few of the set's supported apps, with Netflix the most notable absentee.

-Netflix content is, of course, available through the A80J/A84J, and is presented – along with Amazon Prime Video and Apple TV – in 4K, Dolby Vision and Dolby Atmos, where the content allows.
-Disney+ is still missing Dolby Atmos support, as it is on other Google/Android TVs.
+While not included in recommendations, Netflix content is, of course, available through the A80J, and is presented – along with Amazon Prime Video and Apple TV – in 4K, Dolby Vision and Dolby Atmos, where the content allows.
+Disney+ is still missing Dolby Atmos support, as it is on many other Google/Android TVs.
 The YouTube app (now the home of Google Play movies and TV shows) works in 4K and HDR10, Plex and VLC make for easy playback of your stored content, and music streaming comes courtesy of Spotify, Tidal, Amazon Music and Deezer.

-Exclusive to Sony’s high-end 2021 TVs is the new Bravia Core app, which streams blockbuster movies at bitrates higher than any other app and similar to those of a 4K Blu-ray disc.
+Exclusive to Sony’s high-end TVs is the Bravia Core app, which streams blockbuster movies at bitrates higher than any other app and similar to those of a 4K Blu-ray disc.
 You need an exceptionally fast connection (115Mbps minimum) to hit the highest quality level, but the picture is still impressive over our 80Mbps connection and you'll get more than adequate quality from connections of 10Mbps or more.
-As with the A90J, when you purchase the A80J/A84J you receive some tokens that can be used to 'buy' movies on Bravia Core, so it’s free to give the service a try.
+When you purchase the A80J you receive some tokens that can be used to 'buy' movies on Bravia Core, so it’s free to give the service a try.

-While ultimately far less of a concern, it’s worth noting that the A80J/A84J’s remote, while the same size and shape as that of the A90J, lacks its flagship sibling’s premium materials and thoughtfully implemented backlight.
+Finally, it’s worth noting that the A80J’s remote, while the same size and shape as that of the A90J, lacks its flagship sibling’s premium materials and thoughtfully implemented backlight.
 Surprisingly, our main disappointment isn’t the missing backlight, but the unsatisfying sponginess of the buttons.
 This isn’t a bad remote by any means, thanks to generally decent ergonomics and layout, but we’re not sure why the positive click of the A90J’s zapper had to be sacrificed.

-The big question is, of course, how much of the A90J’s awesome picture performance does the A80J/A84J offer?
+The big question is, of course, how much of the A90J’s awesome picture performance does the A80J offer?
 The answer, perhaps surprisingly, is 'most of it'.

-Playing Rogue One in Dolby Vision, it’s clear that the A80J/A84J can’t hit quite the same peak brightness, presumably because it doesn’t have the A90J’s added heatsink, but it’s not a million miles away.
-That means it’s a punchy performer in its own right, often producing more impactful peaks – the sun glinting off the planet of Scarif, for example – than the LG C1.
-What’s more, the A80J/A84J’s bright highlights are packed with detail, colour and shading that most TVs miss, giving the clouds above the planet’s beaches a dramatic level of three-dimensionality and lending Vader’s lightsaber a more menacing vibrancy.
+Playing Rogue One in Dolby Vision, it’s clear that the A80J can’t hit quite the same peak brightness, presumably because it doesn’t have the A90J’s added heatsink, but it’s not a million miles away.
+That means it’s a punchy performer in its own right, often producing more impactful peaks – the sun glinting off the planet of Scarif, for example – than the LG C1 (though not the newer, brighter C2).
+What’s more, the A80J’s bright highlights are packed with detail, colour and shading that most TVs miss, giving the clouds above the planet’s beaches a dramatic level of three-dimensionality and lending Vader’s lightsaber a more menacing vibrancy.

-All told, in picture terms the A80J/A84J is essentially the same TV as the A90J but with the punch dialled down a notch or two, and that makes it an extremely impressive performer indeed.
+All told, in picture terms, the A80J is essentially the same TV as the A90J but with the punch dialled down a notch or two, and that makes it an extremely impressive performer indeed.

 Sony’s OLEDs have long used something it calls Acoustic Surface Audio for sound.
 This involves the use of actuators that vibrate the whole screen rather than traditional speaker drivers, although more typical subwoofers are used to fill out the bass.

-That isn’t the case.
-The A80J/A84J offers most of what makes the A90J great at a far more accessible price.
+That isn’t the case: the A80J offers most of what makes the A90J great at a far more accessible price.
 It might not be quite as bright and punchy as its flagship sibling, or as sonically weighty, but in many other ways it’s just as capable.
 That makes it a remarkably crisp, detailed and dynamic performer for the money, with a superior sound system to its price rivals.

 - Picture 5